-Hundreds protest in Tunisia at Saudi Crown Prince visit
+Hundreds of Tunisians protest at Saudi prince's visit over Khashoggi

 Last week Nourredine Ben Ticha, adviser to Tunisia’s President Beji Caid Essebsi, said the truth about the killing of the Saudi journalist needed to be established but the incident should not be used to harm the kingdom’s stability.

 Tunisia and Saudi Arabia are very different political systems.
-The kingdom is an absolute monarchy while Tunisia has undergone a democratic transition since 2011.

-The north African country has been holding free elections since then and agreed in 2014 on a constitution guaranteeing fundamental rights such as freedom of speech.
+The kingdom is an absolute monarchy while Tunisia has been holding free elections since 2011 and agreed three years later on a constitution guaranteeing fundamental rights.

 Tunisia was a strong Saudi ally under Ben Ali but ties have since been strained at times.
 The kingdom granted exile to Ben Ali who flew to Jeddah on the Red Sea after his ousting, resisting calls by some Tunisian parties to hand him over.